apitoolkit/apitoolkit-landing/blog/the-key-metrics/index.md

   - API Platform
 ---

+# The Key Metrics to Measure Developer Success for Your API Platform

 ![Metics](metrics.png)

 Today APIs play a crucial role in enabling seamless integration between different systems and platforms.
 API platforms provide developers with the tools and resources they need to build innovative applications and connect with users.
 However, the success of an API platform is not just determined by the number of developers using it or the popularity of its APIs.
 To truly measure developer success, API providers need to track and analyze key [metrics](https://apitoolkit.io/blog/api-logs-and-metrics/).
 In this article, we will explore the key metrics that can help you measure developer success for your API platform and how you can streamline the measurement process using modern analytics tools.